one-click-studio/smelter-crash/CRASH_EXPLAINATION.md

 ## Context

-Smelter can randomly crash when CEF / Chromium is enabled and it uses around 2 GB of RAM:
+Smelter can randomly crash when CEF / Chromium is enabled and the process uses around 2 GB of RAM:
 ```rs
 Thread 43 "MemoryInfra" received signal SIGILL, Illegal instruction.
 [Switching to Thread 0x7fff86000680 (LWP 2621)]